MagicStack/MagicPython/README.md

 ![](https://magicstack.github.io/MagicPython/example.png)

-(Color theme used in the screenshot is [Chromodymics](https://github.com/MagicStack/Chromodynamics-Theme))
+(Color scheme used in the screenshot is [Chromodymics](https://github.com/MagicStack/Chromodynamics-Theme))